khakhalin/Ca-Imaging-and-Model-2018/Documentation/Description_data.md

 ### all_cells_latencies.csv

-* Contains: info on cell position and response latency, for space-related plots.
+* Contains: info on position and response latency for every cell.
+Used for space-related plots.
+Contains all cells, before any network-based subsetting (as used for network analysis; see below).
+* Produced by:
+* Used by:

+Columns:

+1. ibrain - experiment number
+1. stage - developmental stage
+1. cellid - cell number (arbitrarily assigned at quantification stage), used as id
+1. x - cell position, x
+1. y - cell position, y
+1. dist - distance from the "most optimal" retinotopic center for the looming response (see methods in the main text for the algorithm)
+1. lat - latency
+1. ac - amplitude looming
+1. af - same for flash
+1. as - same for scramble
+1. selfc - selectivity for Looming stimulus, compared to Flash
+1. selsc - same for Looming compared to Scramble

 ### avamps_allcells_allbrains stable.csv

 * Contains: response amplitudes for every cell recorded in every experiment.

-TODO Q: Is it truly all cells (before we restrict analysis to the largest component), or is it post-restriction?
+TODO Q: Most probably  truly all cells (before we restrict analysis to the largest component), or is it post-restriction?

 ### caimg_network_measures.csv